 Nuts and seeds

 Most living organisms develop ways to protect themselves from being eaten.
 Animals, for instance, can run or attack, but eggs have to find another way to protect themselves from foreign intruders.
-Egg white contains anti-bacterial compounds and have the property to bind to biotin and some other nutrients.
-Some people will argue that they’re fine when cooked, but my experience tells me otherwise.
+Egg whites contain anti-bacterial compounds and have the property to bind to biotin and some other nutrients.
+Some people will argue that they're fine when cooked, but my experience tells me otherwise.
 Of course, if you decide to only have the yolks, you can do so without restrictions, yolks are perfectly fine.

 But yolks are full of cholesterol and fat, you might say.
 Your body needs both of those.
-Cholesterol is a primordial hormone and if you don’t get it in food, your body produces some by itself.
-It’s a high carb diet that leads to high levels of the wrong type of cholesterol.
+Cholesterol is a crucial hormone and if you don't get it in food, your body produces some by itself.
+It's a high carb diet that leads to high levels of the wrong type of cholesterol.

 Sticking to the diet

-If you find the diet to be too restrictive to be followed for any period of time, have a look at any Paleo food list and you’ll see that still have plenty of choice when it comes to meat, fats and vegetables.
+If you find the diet to be too restrictive to be followed for any period of time, have a look at any Paleo food list and you'll see that you still have plenty of choices when it comes to meat, fats and vegetables.
 You can enjoy delicious salads, soups, stews, stir-fries, curries and whatever your imagination can think off.

 A good thing to integrate in big quantities is fresh homemade bone stock.
 Use it in soups and stews.
 Preparing stock will extract gelatin, collagen and glucosamine from the bones, which are all greatly needed by a healing gut.
 It will also keep you very well hydrated.

 The main thing you'll want to do is introduce good bacteria (lots of them), reduce inflammation and make sure not to become deficient in any nutrient.